Skip To Content

 CameraID

 The ID of the camera that acquired the image.
-Must match a CameraID value in the Cameras table
+This must match a CameraID value in the Cameras table.

 PerspectiveX, PerspectiveY

-The location of each photo center in a projected coordinate system (cannot be lat/long).
+The location of each photo center in a projected coordinate system (cannot be latitude and longitude).

 Note: